pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If a move would fail if used by AI it will get a -20
 * For further information See AI_CalcMoveEffectScore

+## Tera calcs (Relevant for Tera/Stella Island)
+* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
+* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Mid turn switch (logic same as post ko switch in)
 * If AI has baton pass it will only switch with baton pass
 * If AI does no damage 50/50